-Founded in 2017, On up out of food our strategy is built on sourcing, nutrition and operations.
+Founded in 2017, our strategy is built on sourcing, nutrition and operations.
 It sets out our ambitions in each area, supported by timebound commitments.
 These commitments are designed to deliver sustained progress in line with the UN SDGs, in particular 2, 12, 14 and 15.
 Where relevant, we align our commitments with specific UN SDG targets to catalyse further